Information for those living in the Vauxhall-Oval-Stockwell Triangle

 Use this link to find out how to switch to a smaller wheelie bin.

 The nearest recycling banks, for smaller quantities, are at Tesco on Kennington Lane, Sainsbury's on Wandsworth Road, and Thorne Road.
-Larger quantities need to be taken to the recycling centres on Smugglers' Way, Wandsworth, SW18 1JS or Vale Street, West Norwood SE27 9PA - but check their restricted opening hours (Google: 'Lambeth recycling').
+Larger quantities need to be taken to the recycling centres on Smugglers' Way, Wandsworth, SW18 1JS or Vale Street, West Norwood SE27 9PA - but check their restricted opening hours (Search: 'Lambeth recycling').

 Problems with lighting, potholes etc. can be reported via the Fix My Street website.